JarofMolasses/qmk_firmware/keyboards/ssopads/ssopadpm1.2/keymaps/oled/readme.md

-# The default keymap for ssopadpm1.2
+# keymap for testing SSD1306 OLED